Skip to content

 Benjamin Netanyahu, and Iran's armed proxies prefer endless war to strategic negotiations

-On Oct.
-7, there will be two ceremonies in Israel commemorating the first anniversary of the barbaric Hamas attack that murdered 1,200 Israelis and took 250 hostages.
+There will be two competing ceremonies in Israel commemorating the Oct.
+7 anniversary of the barbaric Hamas attack that murdered 1,200 Israelis and took 250 hostages.

-The official ceremony will be a pre-recorded TV event without any audience — from fear that live attendees would jeer the government’s failure to prevent the massacre or bring the hostages home.
-The other, in a Tel Aviv park, is being organized by family members of the remaining 101 captives who bitterly accuse Prime Minister Benjamin Netanyahu of abandoning their loved ones and condemning them to further torture and death.
+The official ceremony on Monday will be a prerecorded TV event without any audience — from fear that live attendees would jeer the government’s failure to prevent the massacre or bring the hostages home.
+The other, on the eve of Oct.
+6 in a Tel Aviv park, was organized by family members of the remaining 101 captives who bitterly accuse Prime Minister Benjamin Netanyahu of abandoning their loved ones and condemning them to further torture and death.

 The struggle between these two memorials reflects the political and military battles triggered by the tragedy of Oct.
 7, 2023 — battles that continue to upend Israel, Gaza, the West Bank, and Lebanon, and could produce a war between Israel and Iran that draws in the United States.